Develop High-Level Critical Thinking, Wide-Ranging Analytical Skills and Great Writing

 Center for the Study of Force and Diplomacy

-Housed with the History Department, CENFAD fosters interdisciplinary faculty and student research on the historic and contemporary use of force and diplomacy in a global context.
+Housed within the History Department, CENFAD fosters interdisciplinary faculty and student research on the historic and contemporary use of force and diplomacy in a global context.